World In Paris

 Don’t miss Napoleon and Josephine’s bedrooms with the original beds, the council room shaped like a military tent, and the library.

 The garden is another of Malmaison’s highlights.
-Very fond of botanic, the Empress brought her personal touch in the castle’s garden, adding several various exotic plants, classic statues, and more.
+Very fond of botany, the Empress brought her personal touch to the castle’s garden, adding several various exotic plants, classic statues, and more.

 Self-Guided Day Trip to Château de Malmaison